cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 For more insights about the variations, when trying to define a more general approach without SQL, check out the [deletion_detection_catalog](./deletion_detection_catalog.md).

+## "Pass Through" Hub/link keys for business vault pipelines
+Even though in case of business vault transformations, not all of the model will be loaded, a minimal declaration of more then just the loaded tables model is mandatory.
+By doing so, we gain the following benefits:
+- table structures can be copied from other pipelines and need only minimal adaption
+- Syntax regarding relation declaration and link key composition don't change
+- Name consistency for the hub/link is given through structure (no need to check, no source for mistakes)

+The option to reduce the syntax to only loaded tables was prototyped first.
+It became a declaration and consistency
+nightmare, when multiple target tables used the same key and relation specific mappings came into play.
+To many exceptions from the approved syntax had to be invented and blow up the simple rules, that had been created for the "normal" data vault pipeline.

 ## Model Profile
 All **basic properties of the data vault model and loading**, are defined in a model profile.